KatherineMichel/church-website-and-marketing-on-a-budget/upworthy_case_study.md

 ### The Competition (Not Who You Might Expect)

 Even as search interest in the United Methodist Church declined, during the past few years, a website called [Upworthy](http://www.upworthy.com) became "[the fastest-growing media site in history](http://www.fastcompany.com/3012649/how-upworthy-used-emotional-data-to-become-the-fastest-growing-media-site-of-all-time)."
-Upworthy is a website with something of a mission for social justice, and became popular in part by sharing the same sort of uplifting content that would appeal to many church-goers.
+Upworthy is a website with something of a mission for social justice.

 Upworthy is not affiliated with any church and as far as I know, does not intend to compete with churches.
+However, Upworthy became popular in part by making viral the sort of uplifting content that would appeal to many church-goers.

 This is the Google Trends graph for the phrase ["Upworthy" (region: worldwide)](http://www.google.com/trends/explore#q=upworthy), beginning when Upworthy was founded in 2012, until January 2015: